 Data loss continues to be a major concern for businesses, particularly with so much vital information now stored digitally.
-For most companies, everything from accounts to holiday records are worked on at a PC, or a tablet – not only is this a more efficient, convenient, and ‘greener’ way to work, it also allows data to be shared with colleagues at the tap of a few keys.
+This creates a more efficient, convenient, and “greener” way to work.
+Allowing everything from accounts to holiday records available between colleagues with a tap of a few keys.

-Today’s biggest problem is storing digital data, whether on hard drives or USB sticks.
-Above all, data is subject to technology performing properly.
-Through faults in the design or human error, problems can occur, and wipe important information within seconds.
+Storing digital data on hard drives and USB drives remains a huge problem today.
+Data solely relies on the technology performing properly.
+Through faults components or human error, problems can occur, wiping important information within seconds.
 In worst-case scenarios, this data-loss may cost you money and time as you try to recover or reproduce the vanished materials; in best-case scenarios, you can bring your storage equipment to eProvided data recovery services, and we’ll do absolutely everything we can to recover from your data loss.

-With two decades of data recovery, we’ve helped numerous clients, giving them back files they believed were lost.
-As cost-efficient, convenient, and pocket-friendly USB sticks are, they can become damaged easily.
-Simple mistakes can be made which affect performance.
-In addition, even accidental bumps.
+With two decades of data recovery, we’ve helped numerous clients, giving back files that appeared lost forever.
+USB sticks are cost-efficient, convenient, and pocket-friendly.
+USB sticks can easily become damaged.
+Simple mistakes affect performance, accidental bumps can create lost data.

 So you’ve Bumped your USB?